magic-wormhole/magic-wormhole/docs/welcome.rst

 Relays
 ------

+There are two servers involved, one of which you may never use.
+- the "Mailbox Server";
+- and a "Transit Relay"

 The wormhole library requires a “Mailbox Server” (also known as the “Rendezvous Server”): a simple WebSocket-based relay that delivers messages from one client to another.
 This allows the wormhole codes to